siemens/ix/packages/documentation/docs/controls/_select_styleguide.md

 - **Helper text**: See [form field](forms-field.md).
 - **Feedback text**: See [form field](forms-field.md).
 - **Show clear button**: Selects can have a dedicated button to easily clear the selection.
 Hide the button when you offer other ways to reset (e.g. a default option like "none"), or if you aim for a simplified keyboard accessibility.
-- **Select list header:** Use a header to provide additional context or instructions about the options to help users understand the choices better.
+- **List header:** Use a header to provide additional context or instructions about the options to help users understand the choices better.
 	- **Hide list header**: Hide the header of the dropdown list when it is not needed.
 - **Hint for no matches**: Set a message that is displayed when no item matches the inserted text.
-- **Editable**: Allow users to add new options to the list.
+- **Editable**: When enabled users can add new options to the list.
-- **Multi-select**: Allow users to select multiple items from the list.
+- **Multiselect**: Allow users to select multiple items from the list.
+TODO: Option label
 ## Behavior in context

 - **Validation**: See [validation](forms-validation.md).